 Improvement requires consistency and structure.
 It requires knowing who does what when.

-This became my operating principle: clear cadences, structured agendas, clear roles, clear expectations.
+The principle I kept returning to: clear cadences, structured agendas, clear roles, clear expectations.

 These foundations work for teams, but they also work for you.
 When you’re starting in a new area or taking on a new leadership role, you need to balance focus: roughly 60% on establishing team structures and 40% on your own understanding and learning.
-In the early months, you might even skew more toward yourself—observing patterns, understanding the domain, building relationships.
+In the early months, you might even skew more toward yourself: observing patterns, understanding the domain, building relationships.
 The cadences and structures aren’t just for your teams; they’re scaffolding for your own effectiveness.

-What changed: From ad hoc firefighting to predictable structure.
+From ad hoc firefighting to predictable structure.
 From “let me check with Stefan” to “here’s how we handle this.”
 The foundation enabled continuous improvement instead of one-time fixes.

 3. Motivated Individuals in High-Performing Teams

-Let me be honest: this dimension is more standard than the others.
+This one is more standard than the others.

 Everyone talks about team health.
 Engagement surveys exist.
 People managers know they’re supposed to care about motivation and performance.